liyuanchao616/liyuanchao616.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'A Solid/Liquid High-Energy-Density Storage Concept for Redox Flow Batteries and Its Demonstration in an H2-V System'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Yuanchao Li
-  - Robert Ford
+  - Trung Van Nguyen

-# Author notes (optional)
+# # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2022-11-04T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2022-11-0T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['Journal Publication']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: Journal of The Electrochemical Society
-publication_short: In *ICW*
+#publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Redox flow batteries (RFBs) are ideal for large-scale, long-duration energy storage applications.
+However, the limited solubility of most ions and compounds in aqueous and non-aqueous solvents (1M–1.5 M) restricts their use in the days-energy storage scenario, which necessitates a large volume of solution in the numerous tanks and the vast floorspace for these tanks, making the RFB systems costly.
+To resolve the low energy storage density issue, this work presents a novel way in which the reactants and products are stored in both solid and soluble forms and only the liquid with soluble ions is circulated through the batteries.
+Storing the active ions in solid form can greatly increase the storage energy density of the system.
+With a solid to liquid storage ratio of 2:1, for example, the energy density of the electrolyte of vanadium sulfate (VOSO4), an active compound used in the all-vanadium RFB, can be increased from 40 Ah l−1 to 163 Ah l−1 (>4X), allowing an existing 6-h RFB system to become a 24-h system with minimal modifications.
+To show how the concept works, an H2-V flow battery with a solid/liquid storage system is used, and its successful demonstration validates the solid-liquid storage concept.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []